TSE-Systems/tse-analytics-docs/Writerside/topics/Open-and-Save-Workspace.md

-# Workspaces in TSE Analytics
+# Open and Save Workspace
 A *Workspace* comprises all datasets (one or multiple) listed in the Dataset tab including copies of imported datasets and merged datasets as well automatically extracted meta-data and settings which have been edited after import.
 These include animal information, factors, plot settings, settings for time binning (including light/ dark phases and custom time phases), animal selection, exclusion of animals and exclusion of time phases.

 Moreover, the report for each dataset is saved within a workspace and is restored when opening the workspace.